ChrstphrHll/npc_gen/students/Ryan Ebersol.md

 ---
+name: Ryan Ebersol
+race: Dragonborn
+hair: frills
+eyes: Blue
+skin: green
+ideal: Intuition
+trait1: Plain
+trait2: Immature
+trait: I stretch the truth for the sake of a good story.
+flaw: It's not stealing if I need it more than someone else.
+bond: My isolation gave me great insight into a great evil that only I can destroy.
 birthday:
   numeric: 4/8
   written: 8th of Moradent
-bond: My isolation gave me great insight into a great evil that only I can destroy.
-eyes: Hazel
-flaw: It's not stealing if I need it more than someone else.
-guild: Fiesn
-hair: frills
-ideal: Intuition
-name: Ryan Ebersol
-organizations: []
-partyID: 89
-race: Dragonborn
 relationships:
 - name: Pinna Vanius
   type: partymate